 Examples of sampling method requirements or sample design deficiencies include but are not limited to such things as inadequate sample volume due to spillage or container leaks, failure to preserve samples appropriately, contamination of a sample bottle during collection, storage temperature and holding time exceedance, sampling at the wrong site, etc. Any deviations from the QAPP, SWQM Procedures, or appropriate sampling procedures may invalidate data, and require documented corrective action.
 Corrective action may include for samples to be discarded and re-collected.
-It is the responsibility of ANRA Project Manager, in consultation with ANRA QAO, to ensure that the actions and resolutions to the problems are documented and that records are maintained in accordance with this QAPP.
-In addition, these actions and resolutions will be conveyed to the CRP Project Manager both verbally and in writing in the project progress reports and by completion of a CAP.
+It is the responsibility of the ANRA Clean Rivers Program Manager, in consultation with the ANRA Laboratory Services Director, to ensure that the actions and resolutions to the problems are documented and that records are maintained in accordance with this QAPP.
+In addition, these actions and resolutions will be conveyed to the TCEQ CRP Project Manager both verbally and in writing in the project progress reports, and by completion of a CAP.